 - The Teams channel is the primary mode of conducting office hours by the TAs unless specified.
 At the beginning and end of each office hour session (whether or not it is held using Teams), the TA would put up a message on the Teams channel informing so.
 If you are sharing code on Teams, look below at the Code Sharing policy.

-- Email should be used for anything that contains sensitive information.
+Any email sent to the instructor about this course must originate with an OSU-issued email account.
+Email using the OSU-issued email addresses is the only way we can be certain of your identity (and vice versa).
+Email should be used for anything that contains sensitive information.
 So if you have a question about a grade or want to request an extension, do so via email.
-All emails should have the exact characters (yes, include the parentheses)
+All emails should have

 - Canvas Comments